rabidaudio/bsky-apps/README.md

 - [ ] Make the web UI for adding to lists
 - [ ] Filters: allow including/excluding: replies, reskeets, quote-reskeets
 - [ ] Smarter history: keep member posts for a reasonable time, say 2 weeks. keep all other posts for the past few hours (so you know it's working when you make a new list)
+- [ ] Find a way to encrypt list members
 - [ ] Add icon support

 Built using the [ATProto Feed Generator starter kit](https://github.com/bluesky-social/feed-generator) [docs](https://atproto.com/lexicons/app-bsky-feed).